phantasmalmira/AngularSnowpackDemo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.4.

+## Snowpack

+This project is used to demo [angular-snowpack-plugin](https://www.npmjs.com/package/angular-snowpack-plugin).
+Changes required to convert a fresh `ng new <project_name>` project can be seen in the commits of this repository.

+### Important notes

+If facing strange errors while running `snowpack dev`, please run `snowpack build` first, and determine if the same errors happen on the built version.
+If errors only happen in `snowpack dev`, try running `snowpack --reload` to clear development cache.

+This is because `ngcc` has to build @angular packages that your project uses into ivy compatible, and `snowpack dev` converts these packages into web_modules before they were run through `ngcc` by the plugin, and `snowpack dev` does not clear cache even after `ngcc` finishes.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm start` for a dev server.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding